-Creating this substantial amount of content is not easy and does not come cheap.
+Creating this substantial amount of content is difficult and does not come cheap.

-Some businesses spend vast sums of money to ensure they provide content that is relevant to their target audience.
+Some businesses spend vast sums of money to ensure they provide content relevant to their target audience.

 Producing these various forms of content is not random.
 Instead, it follows a system known as the Content Marketing Cycle.

-Let us look at how you can make use of the content marketing cycle when creating and marketing your content for your business.When you create your content, you have to realise that the content is not going to sell itself.
+Let us look at how you can make use of the content marketing cycle when creating and marketing your content for your business.When you create your content, realise that the content will not sell itself.
 Click To Tweet

 Listening and Creating Buyer Personas

-Before you create any piece of content, you need to know you are creating the content to start with and for whom you are producing that piece of content.
+Before you create any piece of content, you need to know you are creating the content to start with and for whom you produce that piece of content.